 On 5 March 2019, the Luxembourg parliament (Chambre des Députés) released a draft bill on the 2019 budget providing two new important corporate tax measures: the decrease of the corporate income tax rate from 18% to 17% and the possibility for tax consolidated groups to compute the limitation of interest deduction at a group level.
-The first measure related to the decrease of the corporate income tax rate from 18% to 17% was announced in the government coalition agreement published on 3 December 2018 (please read our Tax Alert of 4 December 2018 in this respect).
-The second measure related to the implementation of the anti-tax avoidance directive ("ATAD") through the law of 21 December 2018 (please read our Tax Alert of 24 December 2018 in this respect) was announced in the motion published on 18 December 2018.
+The first measure related to the decrease of the corporate income tax rate from 18% to 17% was announced in the government coalition agreement published on 3 December 2018 (read alert) .
+The second measure related to the implementation of the anti-tax avoidance directive ("ATAD") through the law of 21 December 2018 (read alert) was announced in the motion published on 18 December 2018.
 The corporate income tax rate decrease and the clarifications for tax groups in the context of the interest limitation rule will be applicable respectively as of the 2019 tax year and 1 January 2019.

 Decrease of the corporate income tax rate

 The bill not only introduces a decrease in the corporate income tax (CIT) rate from 18% to 17%, but also substantially increases the threshold of taxable income subject to the lowest CIT rate of 15% (i.e., up to EUR 175,000).
 In other words, up to EUR 175,000, the applicable CIT rate will be 15%.

 As from 1 January 2019, the new CIT brackets could be depicted as follows:

 The global income tax rate for companies established in the city of Luxembourg that realize profits above the EUR 175,000 referred to above is 24.94%.

 Interest limitation rule applicable within a tax consolidated group